Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Refined Models for Safety Verification

-Models \ref{model:dynamicwindowpassive} and \ref{model:dynamicwindowpassiveactuala} used a safety distance in infinity norm for the safety constraints, which grossly overapproximates the actual trajectory of the robot by a box around the robot.
+Models \ref{model:dynamicwindowpassive} and \ref{model:dynamicwindowpassiveactuala} used a safety distance in supremum norm ${\norm{\cdot}}_\infty$ for the safety constraints, which conservatively overapproximates the actual trajectory of the robot by a box around the robot.
 For example, recall the safety distance \eqref{eq:pf:3-2} of \rref{model:dynamicwindowpassive}

 which needs to be large enough in either one axis, irrespective of the actual trajectory that the robot will be taking.
-This constraint can be inefficient when the robot chooses a trajectory that will keep it close to its current position (\eg, when driving along a small circle).
-For example, a robot with constant velocity $v_r=4$ and reaction time $\varepsilon = 1$ will traverse a small circle with radius $r=\frac{1}{\pi}$ and corresponding circumference $2 \pi r = 2$ twice within time $\varepsilon$.
-So far, the safety constraint required the total distance of $4$ as a safety distance between the robot and the obstacle, because it overapproximated its actual trajectory by a box.
-However, the robot actually never moves away more than $\frac{2}{\pi}$ from its original position because it moves on a circle (cf.\ \rref{fig:oldNotNewYes}).
+This constraint is safe but inefficient when the robot chooses a trajectory that will keep it close to its current position (\eg, when driving along a small circle, meaning it makes a sharp turn).
+For example, a robot with constant velocity $\vr=4$ and reaction time $\varepsilon = 1$ will traverse a small circle with radius $\rcurve=\frac{1}{\pi}$ and corresponding circumference $2 \pi \rcurve = 2$ twice within time $\varepsilon$.
+Safety constraint \eqref{eq:pf:3-2} required the total distance of $4$ as a safety distance between the robot and the obstacle, because it overapproximated its actual trajectory by a box.
+However, the robot never moves away more than $\frac{2}{\pi}$ from its original position then because it moves on a circle (cf.\ \rref{fig:oldNotNewYes}).
+With full 360$^\circ$ sensor coverage the robot can exploit that the closest obstacle does not cross its trajectory, which makes this extension suitable for passive safety and passive friendly safety, but not for passive orientation safety.